 HK consists of an underground water Cherenkov detector that will be located about 8 km south of the Super-Kamiokande in the Tochibora mine with an overburden of 1750 m.w.e.
-The detector will be cylindrical (60 m high and 74 m in diameter) and will have a fiducial (total) mass of 187 (260) kton, making it more than 8 (5) times as large as its predecessor.
-The option to add a second Water Cherenkov detector, possibly in Korea [10], soon afterwards is actively being explored.
+The detector, shown in Fig. 1, will be cylindrical (72 m high and 68 m in diameter) and will have a fiducial (total) mass of 188.4 (257.8) kton, making it more than 8 (5) times as large as its predecessor.
+The option to add a second Water Cherenkov detector, possibly in Korea [11], soon afterwards is actively being explored.